etoroxlabs/eToken/docs/design_overview.md

 high level, the system design can be divided into different aspects.

  * The **Accesslist aspect** provides black- and whitelisting of accounts across all deployed tokens.
-The whitelist containing KYC’d addresses while the blacklist containing the list of addresses which are prevented from accessing the tokens.
+The whitelist contains KYC’d addresses while the blacklist contains the list of addresses which are prevented from accessing the tokens.
 Blacklisted entries shadows the whitelist.
 This makes it possible for an address to be temporarily blacklisted without altering the whitelist.
 The primary accesslist functionality is provided by the `AccessList`